-The School of Social Work offers two professional programs, one at the undergraduate level and one at the graduate level, as well as a PhD program.
-The Bachelor of Arts in Social Welfare (BASW) program prepares students for entry-level generalist practice.
-The graduate professional program prepares students for advanced practice within a field of specialization; students earn a Master of Social Work degree.
+The School of Social Work offers two professional programs, one at the undergraduate level, one at the masters level, as well as a PhD program.
+The Bachelor of Arts degree in Social Welfare (BASW) program prepares students for entry-level generalist practice.
+The Master of Social Work (MSW) graduate professional programs, which have full-time, part-time evening, and part-time online options, prepare students for advanced practice within a field of specialization (Clinical Practice, Administration and Policy Practice and Community-Centered Integrative Practice).
 Both the BASW and MSW programs are accredited by the Council on Social Work Education.

 This program of study leads to the following credential: